-Budgeted cost: £13,742.25
+Budgeted cost: £11,500

-Activity Evidence that supports this approach Challenge number(s) addressed Release all teachers for planning high quality curriculum 0.5 days per half term EEF - School Improvement The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
+Activity Evidence that supports this approach Challenge number(s) addressed Release English and Maths leaders 0.5 day per half term for each area of Reading, Writing and Maths EEF - School Improvement The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
 Ensuring every teacher is supported in delivering high-quality teaching is essential to achieving the best outcomes for all pupils, particularly the most disadvantaged among them.
 It is important that schools consider how children learn, how they develop knowledge and skills, and how they can be supported to lay firm foundations for later learning.
 Teaching approaches that ensure long-term retention of knowledge, fluency in key skills, and confident use of metacognitive strategies are crucial.
 These are fundamental to learning and are the bread and butter of effective teaching.
 We believe that giving teachers the time to plan in teams maximises their ability to plan and deliver high-quality teaching which is the most effective way to improve outcomes for all pupils.
-2, 4 Ensure all staff have received high quality phonics (Monster Phonics) and reading (T4R) training/support Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes due to the large difference in efficacy between different deployments of teaching assistants.
+2, 4 Ensure all staff have received high quality spelling training (Monster Phonics & Monster Spelling) and reading for pleasure (Open University) training/support EEF (+4) TA Training Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes due to the large difference in effi- cacy between different deployments of teaching assistants.
 EEF (+6) Reading comprehension The average impact of reading comprehension strategies is an additional six months' progress over the course of a year.
-Successful reading comprehension approaches allow activities to be carefully tailored to pupils' reading capabilities, and involve activities and texts that provide an effective, but not overwhelming, challenge.
-Evidence suggests that reading comprehension approaches need to be tailored to pupils' current reading capabilities, so it is important that teachers receive professional development in effective diagnosis as well as training in the use of particular tech- 2 Ensure all staff receive high quality T4W training niques and materials.
+Suc- cessful reading comprehension approaches allow activities to be carefully tailored to pupils' reading capabilities, and involve activi- ties and texts that provide an effective, but not overwhelming, challenge.
+Evidence suggests that reading comprehension approaches need to be tailored to pupils' current reading capabilities, so it is important that teachers receive professional development in ef- fective diagnosis as well as training in the use of particular tech- 2 Ensure all staff continue to receive high quality T4W training niques and materials.
 EEF (+6) Our disadvantaged pupils are more likely to be behind in developing their language and speech skills.
 Evidence also suggests that oral language interventions that explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school and when they involve active and meaningful use of any new vocabulary. - The average impact of Oral language interventions is approximately an additional six months' progress over the course of a year.
 Some studies also often report improved classroom climate and fewer behavioural issues following work on oral language. - Approaches that focus on speaking, listening and a combination of the two all show positive impacts on attainment.
 1, 2, 3